 - Meet all the admission requirements of the Regular MSW Program;

 - Hold a Bachelor of Social Work from a CSWE accredited program, earned within the last five years;

 - Have earned a minimum cumulative grade-point average of 3.0 on all previous undergraduate academic work attempted.
 In addition to the 3.0 cumulative GPA, students must have a “B” or better in all required undergraduate social work courses.

 - Demonstrate evidence of social work practice experience.
 Experience gained in undergraduate field instruction or paid employment should be fully described in the applicant’s personal statement;

 - Document performance in your field practicum from your field instructor (this may be in the form of a letter summarizing your performance in field or a copy of your most recent field evaluation).
-If you have been out of school and working in the field of social work for a year or more, a recommendation from your current work supervisor will also be acceptable.

 DO I HAVE TO TAKE THE GRE TO APPLY TO THE MSW PROGRAM?

 For most applicants the answer is no. Scores from the GRE must be submitted by applicants who (1) are applying for the Enrichment or University fellowships, (2) hold a degree from a non-accredited institution, or (3) have less than a 3.0 grade-point average on all previous academic work at the undergraduate level (based on a 4.0 system).
 Applicants are required to submit scores on the aptitude portion of the general test which includes a verbal, a quantitative and an analytical writing section.
 Scores on the verbal and quantitative sections must at least be in the 40th percentile.
 GRE scores which are more than five years old will not be accepted.
 You can obtain GRE information by visiting http://www.gre.org.

 HOW MUCH ARE TUITION AND FEES FOR THE PROGRAM?